drakenation/bandeco/readme.rst

     html = scrapper.fetch_data(parse_date('31/12/1999'))
     menu = scrapper.get_meals(html)
     menu_date = scrapper.get_meal_date(html)
-    available_date = scrapper.get_available_dates(html)
+    available_dates = scrapper.get_available_dates(html)

 Documentation
 -------------

 The code is properly documented with docstrings, and the package is small enough not to need a guide.
-At most, you need to know that the import hierarchy is as follows:
+At most, you need to know that the call hierarchy is as follows:

 .. code-block::